mafemello/Cracking-The-Coding-Interview-andstuff/README.md

 }
 ```
 Although we have O(2^n) nodes in the tree total, only O(n) exist at any given time.
 Therefore, we would only need to have O(n) memory available.

+## Arrays
+Data structure that can be selected by indices computed at run-time.